HumanBrainProject/hbp-spatial-backend/README.rst

    # Command to run from the directory hbp-spatial-backend
    # This creates the container hbp-spatial-backend
-   docker build -t hbp-spatial-backend .
+   docker build -t hbp-spatial-backend --network host . docker build -t hbp-spatial-backend-server --network host --file Dockerfile.server .

 Then, we mount data directory (where our nifti files lie) into the directory /Data of the container and we run the docker container: